 From Jan.
 1 through Dec.
 31 of each year the Waters of Colorado are open to fishing year-round except as otherwise noted in their regulations.

 A fishing license is required for people 16 years of age and older.
 Children under the age of 16 are not required to have a fishing license.
-The bag limit for children under 16 is half the daily bag and possession limit.
 It is not necessary that a licensed angler accompany a person under age 16.
 The annual license dates are April 1st to March 31st.

 A resident fishing license is $26.00 per year.
 Residents 64 and older are Free.
 Nonresident Fishing Licenses is $56.00 per year.
 A five day license is $21.00, a one day license is $9.00.
 Please note that the $.25 fee on each license goes to the Colorado Search and Rescue fund.

-Please visit Colorado Division of Wildlife for More Information…
+Please visit Colorado Parks and Wildlife for More Information…